WEDDING DANCE FREQUENTLY ASKED QUESTIONS

 IS IT A PRIVATE ROOM?

 Being alone in the room is not necessary or even useful when learning how to dance.
 A Private Lesson always guarantees optimal individual attention from the instructor, however, you are NOT guaranteed a private room.
 A Studio is typically shared with other Private Lessons.
 Distractions are actually very useful in the process of practicing/ learning, as they are a part of the real world, where ultimately the goal is just to dance... easily and effortlessly.

 Because of a Bride and Groom's hectic schedules, dance lessons should start at least 3 months prior to the wedding day.
 I recommend getting started 5-6 months before the big day to allow time to become truly comfortable dancing together, but please try to give at least three.
 This allows for flexible scheduling and ample time to perfect the dance.
 Lessons will expire one year after purchase, except in special situations.

-Lessons are scheduled on a first request basis: Weekdays: 3:00 PM - 10:00 PM Weekends: 1:00 - 6:00 PM (subject to availability)
+Lessons are scheduled on a first request basis: Generally weekdays: either early afternoon/lunchtime noon-2:00, or eveings, 5:30 PM - 10:00 PM.
+Weekends: 1:00 - 6:00 PM (subject to availability)